T. J. Nevin's prisoner photograph of William RYAN at 1983 exhibitions

 Mercury, Thursday 29th September 1870:

 A Wholesale Forger:- William Ryan, a middle-aged, respectably attired man, was placed in the prisoners dock at the Police Court yesterday, on three distinct charges of forgery.
 The evidence in each case was of the most conclusive character, and left not the shadow of a doubt as to the guilt of the accused, who was accordingly committed to take his trial at the next Criminal Sessions, which commence in Hobart Town on the 22nd November next.
-Though the prisoner had only recently been liberated from Port Arthur from serving a sentence for a similar offence, he affected to be very much hurt as the position in which he found himself, turning his back on the people in court, and hiding his face in his hands, and when asked to sign his name in the usual way to the committment paper, he professed his inability to sign his name.
+Though the prisoner had only recently been liberated from Port Arthur from serving a sentence for a similar offence, he affected to be very much hurt as the position in which he found himself, turning his back on the people in court, and hiding his face in his hands, and when asked to sign his name in the usual way to the commitment paper, he professed his inability to sign his name.
 The extraordinary spectacle of a forger unable to write caused a smile.
 The acting was overdone.

 Source: THE MERCURY.
 (1870, September 29).
 The Mercury (Hobart, Tas. : 1860 - 1954), p.
 2. Retrieved July 12, 2015, from https://nla.gov.au/nla.news-article8863771